How to Prevent and Get Rid of Fleas and Ticks to Keep Your Pet Healthy

 When you start treatment depends on when fleas are prevalent in your area.
 Fleas thrive year-round in some climates and only in warm months in others.
 "If you're worried about chemicals, less is more, and you can use these products on an as-needed basis," says Gary Richter, D.V.M., director of Holistic Veterinary Care in Oakland, California.
 If you want to go the natural route, there are products made with essential plant oils, but experts say they're often not as effective.

 Remove any fleas pronto!
-Brush out your pet's coat with a flea comb, then give her a bath with a pet shampoo.
+Brush out your pet's coat with a flea comb ($4, Chewy), then bath them with a pet shampoo ($11, Chewy).
 Also, consider a fast-acting oral treatment.
-Next, treat the house and wash pet's bedding in hot water and vacuum everywhere.
-You can sprinkle borax where fleas congregate: baseboards, under furniture, carpets; keep pets out of those rooms for at least 48 hours and vacuum after 12 to 48 hours.
+Next, treat the house and wash the pet's bedding in hot water, and vacuum everywhere.
+You can sprinkle borax ($5, Target) where fleas congregate: baseboards, under furniture, carpets; keep pets out of those rooms for at least 48 hours and vacuum after 12 to 48 hours.
 If the infestation is bad, you might need to fumigate.
-Also, talk to your vet about treating for tapeworms; pets with fleas are at risk.
+Also, talk to your vet about treating tapeworms; pets with fleas are at risk.

 Taking on Ticks